 Baptanodon

-This is Baptanodon, an ichthyosaur which lived during the middle and late parts of the Jurassic Period about 165-155 million years ago.
-During this time, the central part of North America was covered with a body of saltwater known as… Read More ›
+This is Baptanodon, an ichthyosaur which lived during the late Jurassic Period about 160-155 million years ago.
+During this time, the central part of North America was covered with a body of saltwater known as the Sundance Sea, and Baptanodon… Read More ›

 Hybodus, the iconic shark of the dinosaur age